daaronr/eamt_gitbook_public/contexts-and-environments-for-testing/one-for-the-world/preregistration_oftw_pre_gt.md

 **Continuous outcomes:**

-- **Simulation/permutation based tests** for whether the mean (including 0's) is higher in group A or B (including 0's)
+- **Standard rank-sum tests (Mann–Whitney U test**)

-- ... same for median, but these will almost always be 0, we anticipate
+- Simulation/permutation based tests for whether the mean (including 0's) is higher in group A or B (including 0's)

-- Standard rank-sum tests
+- ... same for median, but medians will almost always be 0, we anticipate

 - T-test with unequal variance